ThummeTo/FMIImport.jl/README.md

 [![Coverage](https://codecov.io/gh/ThummeTo/FMIImport.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/ThummeTo/FMIImport.jl)

 ## How can I use FMIImport.jl?
+FMIImport.jl is part of [FMI.jl](https://github.com/ThummeTo/FMI.jl).
+However, if you only need the import functionality without anything around and want to keep the dependencies as small as possible, FMIImport.jl might be the right way to go.
+You can install it via:
 1. open a Julia-Command-Window, activate your preferred environment
 1. goto package manager using ```]```
 1. type ```add FMIImport```